-You probably already know that many states require boat operators to take a boating safety course, and even carry a boating license proving you’ve completed the program successfully.
+You probably already know that many states require boat operators to take a boating safety course and even carry a boating license proving you’ve completed the program successfully.
 If you haven’t yet enrolled in one or signed your family up, you might not realize the all-important expertise you’ll gain.

-2. Recognizing Navigation Buoys & Channel Markers
+2. Recognizing Navigation Buoys and Channel Markers

 3. Tying Basic Boating Knots

 Boaters use lines (a.k.a. ropes) to secure their craft to the dock or another boat if they’re rafting up.
 Sailboat owners use lines to manage sails, too, and everyone uses lines to secure anchors and other safety gear, like fenders.